Arkansas Supreme Court kills amendments on new casinos, tort reform and approves medical marijuana amendment

 for nursing home sponsors of the amendment:

-We presumably do not want to "hide the ball" from ballot-tide sponsors.
+We presumably do not want to "hide the ball" from ballot-title sponsors.
 These sponson are entitled to know each of the defects their ballot title contains so, in the future, they can submit a ballot title that complies with the law

+NOTED: The motion for Wood's recusal in a nursing home case concerning a property owned by her chief benefactor, Michael Morton, has been pending for a month without response.
+Very curious.
+Does it signal internal divisions?
+Others on the court have received nursing home money, but the huge infusion of money to Wood is unique.
+And her money came in checks written before they legally could be given to a candidate and were reported on a campaign finance report signed by Wood.
+She's said the checks, which had dates changed, didn't arrive until the legal day.

 Here's Justice Jo Hart's opinion